 What Is Probate and When Is It Required?

 Probate is the legal process in which the court oversees the distribution of a person’s assets after they pass away.
 This process may be formal or informal depending on whether the will is contested.
 Probate takes place in the county where the deceased person was living at the time of their death.

 However, probate is not always required when administering an estate.
-In Arizona, probate is only required for assets that do not have beneficiary designations in a will or trust.
+In Arizona, probate is required for wills and assets outside of trusts and transfer-on-death deeds.
 Probate is also required for large estates consisting of personal property valued at over $75,000 and real estate property valued at over $100,000.
-Small estates can file an affidavit for a simplified probate process.
+However, small estates can file an affidavit for a simplified probate process.

 How Long Is the Probate Process?

 The length of the probate process depends on the size of the estate and whether or not anyone contests the will, but typically takes at least a year.
 Here is a look at the steps of the probate process:

 - First, the probate court must validate the will if there is one.